 Parallel Table of Authorities and Rules for the Code of Federal Regulations and the United States Code

 Find, review, and submit comments on Federal rules that are open for comment and published in the Federal Register using Regulations.gov.

 Purchase individual CFR titles from the U.S. Government Online Bookstore.

 Find issues of the CFR (including issues prior to 1996) at a local Federal depository library.

 Title 13: Business Credit and Assistance

-(a) Pursuant to a request by an Eligible Applicant, EDA Investment Assistance may supplement grants awarded in another “designated Federal grant program,” if the Eligible Applicant qualifies for financial assistance under such program, but is unable to provide the required non-Federal share because of the Eligible Applicant's economic situation.
-For purposes of this section, a “designated Federal grant program” means any Federal grant program that:
+(a) Pursuant to a request made by an Eligible Applicant, EDA Investment Assistance may supplement a grant awarded in another “designated Federal grant program,” if the Eligible Applicant qualifies for financial assistance under such program, but is unable to provide the required non-Federal share because of the Eligible Applicant's economic situation.
+For purposes of this section, a “designated Federal grant program” means a Federal grant program that:

 (1) Provides assistance in the construction or equipping of public works, public service or development facilities;

 (2) Is designated by EDA as eligible for supplementary Investment Assistance under this section; and

 (3) Assists Projects that are otherwise eligible for Investment Assistance and consistent with the Eligible Applicant's CEDS.